WoodrowCrawford/Themed-Horror-Game-Jam8-Halloween-Edition/README.md

  # Story

- You play as a boy named timmy who suffers from insomnia and other mental ailments do to trauma.
+ You play as a boy named Timmy who suffers from insomnia and other mental ailments do to trauma.
  Your demons have manifested themselves and now want to torture you.
 Do whatever it takes to survive and sleep in this first person horror game!